The End Is Near! Your Federal Income Taxes Are Now Due July 15th!

 You have filed your taxes and find out that you don't get a refund.
 In fact, you owe some more!
 Now what?

 - You can afford to pay the entire amount you owe:

-- Use the Federal Electronic Tax Payment System (FETPS) to pay your taxes over the internet or by phone.
-FETPS can be used to pay all taxes; income, estimated, employment and excise.
+- Use the Electronic Federal Tax Payment System (EFTPS) to pay your taxes over the internet or by phone.
+EFTPS can be used to pay all taxes; income, estimated, employment and excise.

 You owe and you would like to make arrangements on your own: